-Choosing the right press-on nail glue can seem tricky, but with our guide you'll be able to find the one that works for you.
+Choosing the right nail glue for your press-ons can seem tricky, but with our guide you'll be able to find the one that works for you.

 If you want your press on nails to stay on for a long time, I recommend one of these three glues.